TheRenegadeCoder/SnakeMD/README.md

 ## Links

-Links are targets to files or web pages and can be embedded in a Paragraph in a variety of ways.
-As of v0.2.0, we're able to add links to existing paragraphs using the insert_link() method.
-Even better, in v0.4.0, we can chain these insert_link() calls.
+Links are targets to files or web pages and can be embedded in paragraphs in a variety of ways, such as with the insert_link() method.

 _SnakeMD Source_